soumenganguly/demorepo/README.md

 Hello World!
 ===========
-This is a demo git repository.
+This is a demo git repository, used to experiment functionality of Git.